 Onboarding new employees is a critical function of the HR department, and one that must be taken seriously.
 When done correctly, effective onboarding may lead to 62% greater new hire productivity and 50% greater new hire retention according to Harvard Business Review.
 Creating a new hire onboarding packet is an effective way to ensure that your new employees have what they need to succeed, and helps your HR team stay organized.

-What is an Onboarding Packet?
+What is a New Hire Onboarding Packet?

 A new hire onboarding packet is typically made up of the documents an employee must sign, the tasks they must complete, and any remaining work they must do in order to begin working for an employer.